 Since the height of the COVID-19 pandemic, a lot has changed for many.
 In the everyday, remote meetings have become commonplace, children over the world experienced home schooling, and hybrid models of working more popular than ever.
 One thing that’s changed for a lot of people is their periods!

-If you’ve noticed changes to your menstrual cycle since the pandemic began, you’re not alone.
-We’ve gone ahead and asked the members of our Facebook Group to tell us how their periods have changed this year, and here’s what they shared.
+You may have noticed changes to your menstrual cycle since or during the pandemic, and you’re not alone.
+We’ve gone ahead and asked the members of our period focussed Facebook Group to tell us how their periods have changed this year, and here’s what they shared.

 Most seasoned period-havers are experts in what they can expect the week before their own period comes; mood changes, fatigue… you know the drill.
 But COVID may have thrown a spanner in the works for your PMS.